-(a) The instructor of each class of Civil Procedure I, Contracts I, Property I, and Torts I shall give an examination during the semester.
-The instructor of each class shall determine the length and format of the examination for that class, what material will be covered on the examination, whether the examination will be for practice only or for credit (and, if so, how much credit), and what type of feedback the students will get after the examination.

-(b) In all classes not described in subsection (a) hereof, each instructor shall decide whether to give an examination during the semester.
+- (a) The instructor of each class of Civil Procedure I, Criminal Law, Torts, and Foundations of Law shall give an examination during the semester.
+The instructor of each class shall determine the length and format of the examination for that class, what material will be covered on the examination, whether the examination will be for practice only or for credit (and, if so, how much credit), and what type of feedback the students will get after the examination. - (b) In all classes not described in subsection (a) hereof, each instructor shall decide whether to give an examination during the semester.
 For any such examination, the instructor shall have control over all aspects of the examination.